Jérôme Banctel: Life and career

 In 2005, Jérôme Banctel is approached by Alain Ducasse and then by Alain Senderens.
 In 2006, he became the executive chef at the Lucas Carton located Place de la Madeleine, and worked at the same period as a consulting chef for Mama Shelter.

 In 2015, he became the executive chef of Le Gabriel, new restaurant opened by Michel Reybier, owner of the hotel La Réserve Paris.
 In 2016, less than a year after the opening, he obtained two Michelin stars.
 It is in this restaurant that Jérôme Banctel found his real culinary identity.
-He is perceived as a future three starred chef.
+At the time, he was perceived as a future three starred chef.

 In 2020, Jérôme Banctel is one of the guest judges in an episode of the eleventh season of Top Chef broadcast on M6.
 He participates once again the next year in an episode of the twelfth season.

+In March 2024, Banctel's Le Gabriel was one of two restaurants in France earning their three Michelin stars for the first time.